burlachenkok/exploring-python3/python_details.md

 The division operator in Python `/` always returns a float.
 To do floor division and get an integer result you can use the `//` operator.

 To calculate the remainder, you can use `%` similar to C/C++/Java.

-## Comparison of Containers

-Sequence objects (typically) can be compared to other objects with the same sequence type.
-The comparison uses lexicographical ordering.

-## Strings

-Python can manipulate with strings, which can be expressed in several ways:

-* String enclosed in single quotes ('...') can use double quotes <"> inside the string literal.
-* String enclosed in double quotes ("...") can use single quotes <'> inside the string literal.
-* String enclosed in triple quotes ("""...""") or ('''...''') is a multiline string.
-Multiline strings can be placed in several strings.
-In this case, the used new line character is part of the string literal.
-* The raw string literal is represented as r"..." or r'...' or r'''...''' or r"""...""".
-Inside the raw string you can use backslash characters in the usual way.
-The raw string notion is similar to C++11 construction `R"(hello\n)"`.
-* Two or more string literals next to each other are automatically concatenated without using the plus sign.
-This syntax and semantics coincide exactly with C++/C.

 ## Printing